 One hour later you will be able to knead it in order to derive many "snakes" of about 3-4 mm thick and 10-15 cm long.

-Preparation of the sauce
+Procedure for the sauce

 In a pan, fry slightly the garlic, parsley and red pepper with a little extra virgin olive oil.
 When they have browned, paying attention not to burn the ingredients, add the tomatoes and let them cook for about 15 minutes on low heat.